MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ### Ingestion using managed pipelines

 For organizations who wish to have management (throttling, retries, monitors, alerts, and more) performed by an external service, using a connector is likely the most appropriate solution.
 Queued ingestion is appropriate for large data volumes.
-Azure Data Explorer currently supports the following pipelines:
+Azure Data Explorer  supports the following Azure pipelines:

 * **[Event Grid](https://azure.microsoft.com/services/event-grid/)**: A pipeline that listens to Azure storage, and updates Azure Data Explorer to pull information when subscribed events occur.
 For more information, see [Ingest Azure Blobs into Azure Data Explorer](ingest-data-event-grid.md).